adrianom-gh/DmC_Bloody_Palace_Randomizer/README.txt

 \resources folder.

 Changes made:
+1.14
+- added an option to set the number of waves
+- added an option to set a hard limit on DreamRunners, Tyrants, Butchers, and Witches.
+This hard limit is 2, unless there is only one enemy type in a stage.
+If there is only one enemy type in a stage, this limit can range from any number between 1 and 5.
+- added SamD's colored enemy fix
 1.13
 - fixed a bug where Baby Rages did not spawn when colored enemies are disabled.
 1.12